Building thoughtful interfaces with precision and purpose

 • Vite

-Each project reflects how I think: start with a real-world problem, choose the right tools, design around clarity, and build something that feels honest and durable.
+Each project reflects how I think: start with a real-world problem, choose the right tools, design around clarity, and build something that feels useful and durable.

 What drives me